sans-ui-org/sans-ui/src/routes/(section)/docs/installation/+page.md

 ## Configure TailwindCSS

-SanS-UI is built using <Link href="https://tailwindcss.com/" external>Tailwind CSS</Link>, so you'll need to install it first.
+SanS UI is built using <Link href="https://tailwindcss.com/" external>Tailwind CSS</Link>, so you'll need to install it first.
 Please refer to <Link href="https://tailwindcss.com/docs/installation" external >the official Tailwind CSS installation guide</Link> for instructions.
-Once Tailwind is configured, you can proceed to install the SanS-UI library.
+Once Tailwind is configured, you can proceed to install the SanS UI library.

-## Install SanS-UI
+## Install SanS UI

-After setting up Tailwind CSS, let's install SanS-UI using the appropriate command for your package manager:
+After setting up Tailwind CSS, let's install SanS UI using the appropriate command for your package manager:

 <CodeBlockWrapper title="On your terminal" icon="bash">